arunavo4/gitea-mirror/src/content/docs/configuration.md

 ### GitHub Configuration

+The GitHub configuration section allows you to connect to GitHub and specify which repositories to mirror.

 | Option | Description | Default |
 |--------|-------------|---------|
 | Username | Your GitHub username | - |